swzn/personal_website/README.md

   none

 Template:
-  Will create a div (card) containing the name of the workplace and the role held at the workplace on the first line.
-  The second line contains the raw value of the duration attribute.
-The ng-content inside the HTML tag <workitem>
-  will be displayed as the description of the role.
+  Will create a div (card) containing the name of the workplace and the role held at the workplace on the first line.The second line contains the raw value of the duration attribute.
+The ng-content inside the HTML tag <workitem> will be displayed as the description of the role.
 Each element of the stack will instantiate a <logo> component and will be displayed under the description.
 The entire card opens a new tab redirecting to ref when clicked.

 ```